 ARTIST'S STATEMENT OF INTENTION

 All my efforts go toward spreading a love for space exploration.

 I create my art using multiple media, in steps.
-I begin with a sketch which I slowly build, then repeated rotations between adding detail with a Wacom tablet, and then printed back out for more hand sketching.
-I often then transfer the sketch to art board at that point.
-I add paint as appropriate for effect.
+I begin with a sketch which I slowly build, then repeated rotations between adding detail with art software, and then printed back out for more hand sketching.

-I've found inspiration in space artists like Chesley Bonestell, James Vaughan and Ron Miller.
+I've found inspiration in space artists like Chesley Bonestell and James Vaughan, and traditional artists such

 Some Space & NASA articles

 * Maine School of Art – summer scholarship program

 * CAL-ARTS (California Institute of the Arts) - Graphic Design

 * Art & Inquiry: Museum Teaching Strategies - MoMA (Museum of Modern Art) - Certificate